lynnpepin/voxelnet/README.md

 1. Implements the novel layers and loss described in the paper,
 2. Builds a model from these layers,
-3. Trains and evaluates against KITTI dataset,
+3. Trains and evaluates against the relevant dataset,
 4. Provides pre-trained weights.

 ## Motivation for this implementation